ucrdatacenter/ucrdatacenter.github.io/apprenticeship/apprenticeship_2025h1/statistics.md

 arguments allow for a lot of customization, but the default settings are sufficient for most applications.
-Helper functions such as `tidy()` and `summary()` provide extensive summaries of the model fit and coefficients, and `stargazer()` creates neat tables of the results.
+Helper functions such as `tidy()` and `summary()` provide extensive summaries of the model fit and coefficients, and `tbl_regression()` from the `gtsummary` package creates neat tables of the results.
 Assigning the result of a model to an object saves computational time, as then we can work with the results without having to re-run the analysis every time.

 ``` r
 # assign outcome to object